The 46 Best Podcasts for Your Next Road Trip or Long Flight

 8. Welcome to Night Vale

 One of the best-known fiction podcasts, about a desert town where every conspiracy theory is true, Welcome to Night Vale has been described as “Lake Woebegone as told by Stephen King.”
-Nine years in, the series—which has spawned several books—is still going strong at more than 230 episodes!
+Twelve years in, the series—which has spawned several books and a fervent fan base—is still going strong at almost 250 episodes!
+Two drop each month.

 10. LeVar Burton Reads

 Lovers of short fiction should check out LeVar Burton Reads.
-Yes, THE LeVar Burton, of Reading Rainbow, Roots, Jeopardy, and Star Trek fame, whose velvety warm voice encouraged youngster millennials and gen-Zers to embrace their love of literacy.
-For each of his 150+ episodes, he selects a short story he loves and reads it.
-Need we say more?
+Yes, THE LeVar Burton, of Reading Rainbow, Roots, Jeopardy!, and Star Trek fame, whose velvety warm voice encouraged youngster millennials and Gen Z-ers to embrace their love of reading.
+For each of his 150-plus episodes, he selects a short story he loves and reads it, in episodes that last up to an hour, with immersive audio effects: the snaps of twigs in the woods, the snarl of traffic on a New York City street.

 If it’s all about the comedy (and culture)